ANIMAL TESTING FOR COSMETICS

 About Cosmetics Testing

 Did you know that in many parts of the world, animals in laboratories are still suffering and dying to test cosmetics such as lip stick and shampoo?
-They have chemicals forced down their throat and dripped into their eyes and on to their shaved skin.
+They have chemicals forced down their throats, dripped into their eyes, and onto their shaved skin.
 It is the ugly secret of the beauty industry that Humane Society International is determined to end.

-Producing cosmetics without animal suffering is simple, there is no excuse for companies not making cosmetics the cruelty-free way.
+Producing cosmetics without animal suffering is simple – there is no excuse for companies to continue testing cosmetics on animals.
 All they need to do is use combinations of the thousands of existing cosmetic chemicals already established as safe, combined with available non-animal test methods.
-HSI's global Be Cruelty-Free campaign aims to create the political will and consumer pressure needed to ban cosmetics animal testing wherever it takes place in the world.
-We want to turn the whole world cruelty-free - a world where no animal has to suffer for the sake of cosmetics.